cyocum/cyocum.github.io/_posts/2020-06-20-Basic-Querying.md

 A table of texts from the genealogies cited in this post is given at the end.

 ## The Sons of Findchán
 We have seen, notwithstanding isolated variants, that the genealogies (Text 1) hold that the first descendant of Tadg mac Céin to acquire territory in Glengiven was Findchán, son of Fíac, son of Findchad Ulach and that he had eight sons.
 We can check the statement that he had eight sons against the rest of the IrishGen database.
-This can be done using a visual explorer, such as that provided by *[GraphDB](https://www.ontotext.com/try-graphdb-se/)*, which was used to produce the visualizations in the last blogpost.
+This can be done using a visual explorer, such as that provided by *[GraphDB](https://www.ontotext.com/try-graphdb-se/)*, which was used to produce the visualizations in the last blogpost (for more on how this works, see Graph DB's [documentation](http://graphdb.ontotext.com/documentation/9.2/free/exploring-data.html)).
 It can also be done using a [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) query:

 ```
 PREFIX rel: <http://purl.org/vocab/relationship/>